rsdoiel/shorthand/shorthand.md

 # shorthand

-Shorthand is a simple text substitution pre-processor.
+Shorthand is a simple text label expansion utility.
 It is based on a simple key value substitution.
-It only supports three operations
+It only supports four types of definitions

 + assigning a string to a LABEL
 + assigning the contents of a file to a LABEL